Implementation of the Consumer Duty for Brokers and Intermediaries in the Consumer Finance Sector

 How can our financial services team help?

 Our team would be very happy to advise on and assist you with your next steps.
 Our Financial Services Regulation team can assist you with all aspects of preparing your implementation plan and putting this into practice in your business.
 We regularly advise on complying with regulatory obligations and implementing and adapting to regulatory change.
 Our Financial Services Regulation team has extensive experience in the consumer finance sector (some of our experience can be viewed here) and has experience assisting firms to prepare for the Consumer Duty.
 Our expert team is able to assist you with considering how the Consumer Duty regime will impact your firm and what changes and reviews will be needed so as to ensure that you can be confident in your ability to evidence immediate compliance once the new rules take effect.
-For further information, do not hesitate to contact Adam Edwards or Daniel Meyer for a confidential, no-obligation discussion to review what support we can give you.
+For further information, do not hesitate to contact Adam Edwards for a confidential, no-obligation discussion to review what support we can give you.

 The content of this page is a summary of the law in force at the date of publication and is not exhaustive, nor does it contain definitive advice.
 Specialist legal advice should be sought in relation to any queries that may arise.